junaidrahim/website/content/posts/atlan-backend-internship-interview.md

 title: "Interview Experience - Backend Engineering Internship at Atlan"
 date: "2022-05-08"
 summary: "I had interviewed for the backend engineering internship role at Atlan in May 2021 and managed to get in, just wanted to share my experience and some tips around the same."
+description: "I had interviewed for the backend engineering internship role at Atlan in May 2021 and managed to get in, just wanted to share my experience and some tips around the same."
 toc: true
 readTime: true
 autonumber: false